uniVocity/univocity-examples/README.md

 `.directly` indicates no function will be applied to the result of this query, and `.onErrorAbort` will make the query throw an exception in case an unexpected result is produced.
 In this case, an unexpected result would be more than one value, or no value at all, being produced.

 The next query, *foodsOfGroup*, contains two named parameters: `:foodGroupCode` and `:foodDescription`.
-This query returns a dataset.
+This query returns a [Dataset](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/Dataset.java).

 With the queries defined, a very different entity mapping is created: `map("{foodsOfGroup(findGroupCode($groupName), $foodName)}", "food")`.
 This mapping uses the *foodsOfGroup* function to produce a dataset and map it to the destination entity *food*.